 Many studies show testosterone replacement therapy (TRT) to be safe, restorative, and protective.
 But, some people remain unaware of TRT's potential benefits for long-term health.
-Modern studies1 show TRT is perfectly safe, yet stigma still holds many people back.
+Modern studies1 show TRT is safe, yet stigma still holds many people back.

 It is time to see the facts for what they are – TRT is nothing to fear.